eeshvardasikcm/eeshvardasikcm/README.md

 for achieving the incoming deserve.

-I will not stop working toward becoming an act of contributor to the accompanist library unless somebody were to give me
+I will not stop working toward becoming an active contributor to the accompanist library unless somebody were to give me
-$15 million.
+$15 million, or I find an opportunity that is better for me.

 I'm a very skilled person and
 that price is the value I'm putting on forcing any type of redirection of my desires and free will.

+I am dedicated at least until 2024 to focusing my major cooperative efforts toward becoming an active contributor to this accompanist jetpack compose library.

 ### Carbon Project update